itsvivekm/DuckHunt---Altera-DE2/README.md

 DuckHunt---Altera-DE2
 =====================

 DuckHunt is a classic game which became very popular when it was first introduced by Nintendo.
-This is an implementation of the game on a Altera DE2 Board (FPGA) using Verilog and Arduino.
+This is an implementation of the game using Verilog and Arduino on a Altera DE2 Board (FPGA) with an accelerometer as the primary input.

 This game is designed to work with three forms of inputs:
 1. Accelerometer